ibm-cloud-docs/satellite/reqs-host-storage.md

 # Storage requirements for {{site.data.keyword.satelliteshort}} hosts and attached devices
 {: #reqs-host-storage}

-Review the storage requirements for hosts assigned to the {{site.data.keyword.satelliteshort}} location control plane and services.
-Storage needs vary by service, so check the service documentation for specific requirements.
+Review storage requirements for hosts assigned to the {{site.data.keyword.satelliteshort}} control plane and services.
+Requirements vary by service; check service documentation for details.
 {: shortdesc}

 Hosts must have a boot device with an `ext4` file system and enough space to boot the host and run the operating system.
 While a minimum of 10 GiB is required, 25 GiB is recommended.
 In addition, `/tmp` and `/usr` must each have at least 1.5 GiB available.
 Hosts can't have a device that is mounted to `/var/data`.
 The `/boot` partition must be a minimum of 1 GiB.